-Usually the Ombudsman does not publicly disclose information obtained during an investigation.
-However, the Ombudsman has the power to make public statements that are in the public interest; this includes publishing reports under section 15 of the OA (Cth) – published reports are available on the Ombudsman’s website (www.ombudsman.gov.au).
+Usually, the Ombudsman does not publicly disclose information obtained during an investigation.
+However, the Ombudsman has the power to make public statements that are in the public interest under section 35A of the OA (Cth).

 The Commonwealth Ombudsman can provide an agency with evidence of an official’s misconduct.
 The Ombudsman and their officers are not compellable by courts or tribunals to provide information, documents or evidence about an investigation.